paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 ### What are the advantages of this library?

 This Smart Pool Data Source library has the following goals:
-- let several pool data sources share a one common pool data source that does the hard work giving you the opportunity to reduce the number of connections;
+- let several pool data sources share an overflow pool data source that does the hard work giving you the opportunity to reduce the number of connections;
 - every (non-shared) pool data source has information that is not common: username, password, pool sizes and so on;
-- the library is transparent in a Spring Boot environment: the number of (pool) data sources stays the same, only the creation changes;
+- the library is transparent in a Spring Boot environment: the number of (pool) data sources stays the same for the application, only the creation changes;
-- keep the common pool data source open as long as possible: applications like Spring Boot try to close data sources when a thread is closed but this library does NOT close the common pool data source.
+- keep the overflow pool data source open as long as possible: applications like Spring Boot try to close data sources when a thread is closed but this library does NOT close the overflow pool data source unless all pool data sources using it have been closed.

 This Smart Pool Data Source library is especially meant for Oracle connections since Oracle has so-called proxy connections, i.e. connections where you log in to a schema using the credentials from another (proxy) account.
 This allows for several pools to connect to the proxy account and then start a proxy session immediately after that using `OracleConnection.openProxySession()`.